 Last year we harvested over 50 pounds of strawberries from our little patch.
 It’s a great bounty and one we enjoyed all winter long.
 The great thing about fresh berries is that they make great snacks, of course.
-I know we seemingly eat our body weight in them just as we’re working in the garden let alone what comes inside the kitchen.
-Fresh berries don’t last very long on their own but thankfully we can keep them on hand for the fresh berry-less winter with these 5 ways to preserve strawberries.
+Fresh berries don’t last very long on their own but thankfully we can keep them on hand with these easy ways to preserve strawberries.

 1. Make Jam

-Strawberry jam is one of my most favorite things.
+Strawberry jam is my favorite way to preserve strawberries.
 It’s tasty, can easily be done with honey, low-sugar, even no-sugar or sweetener if desired.
-Strawberry jam can be canned in a water-bath or frozen for quick, easy processing.
-Strawberries easily combine with other berries, rhubarb, cherries, and more for delicious combinations that are great pantry fillers and gift-giving items.
+It can be canned in a water-bath or frozen for quick, easy processing.
+Strawberries also easily combine with other berries, rhubarb, cherries, and more for delicious combinations that are great pantry fillers and gift-giving items.

 2. Freeze Whole Berries